DamianChee/BitBurner-Scripts/README.md

 # BitBurner-Scripts
 These are some of my own BitBurner scripts written and saved here in case I lose them.
 Or want to show them off.

+Everything's a little unorganized right now but the organisation is a W.I.P.

 Information about BitBurner can be found here: [BitBurner](https://github.com/bitburner-official/bitburner-src)

 BitBurner's README.md: